Mickmcginnis/zmcginnis/_teaching/2022-fall-course-assistant-1.md

 location: "Needham, MA"
 ---

-In Fall 2022, I was a course assistant for [Data Structures and Alogithms (ENGR3515)](https://rpucella.net/courses/dsa-fa22/), a four-credit computing course offered by [Riccardo Puccella, Ph.D.](https://rpucella.net/) at Olin College of Engineering.
+In Fall 2022, I was a course assistant for [Data Structures and Algorithms (ENGR3515)](https://rpucella.net/courses/dsa-fa22/), a four-credit computing course offered by [Riccardo Puccella, Ph.D.](https://rpucella.net/) at Olin College of Engineering.
 My primary responsibility was to hold office hours to help students on their weekly assignments, which were written in Go.
 I had not used Go before, but I managed to figure it out as I went!